-- No building shall exceed 150 feet in length. - The minimum distance between principal buildings shall equal two times the height of the highest building, and the minimum distance between a principal and an accessory building shall be 20 feet. - Any inner court shall have a minimum dimension of 60 feet, and any outer court shall have a minimum dimension of 20 feet and a depth not exceeding its width. - There shall be provided on the same lot a suitably equipped and landscaped children's play area with a minimum of 400 ft. for each dwelling unit. - Signs, subject to the requirements of Section 200 28, and not more than one building identification sign of an area not greater than 14 ft. and located in the front or side yard. - In addition, row or attached dwellings are permitted subject to (b), (c) and (d) above as well as a restriction to six units in a group or row of dwellings.
+- The maximum number of dwelling units in a group of row dwellings is sixNo building shall exceed 150 feet in length. - The minimum distance between principal buildings shall equal two times the height of the highest building, and the minimum distance between a principal and an accessory building shall be 20 feet. - Any inner court shall have a minimum dimension of 60 feet, and any outer court shall have a minimum dimension of 20 feet and a depth not exceeding its width. - There shall be provided on the same lot a suitably equipped and landscaped children's play area with a minimum of 400 ft.2 for each dwelling unit.

+- Signs, subject to the requirements of Section 200 28, and not more than one building identification sign of an area not greater than 14 ft.2 and located in the front or side yard. - In addition, row or attached dwellings are permitted subject to (b), (c) and (d) above as well as a restriction to six units in a group or row of dwellings.